SMWlDreams/Tetris/README.md

 If you attempt to rotate a shape with a tile above the edge of the board it will no longer randomly become visible

+## v0.3.0 Alpha

+### Improvements

+Added a main menu and a stock title screen (actual title screen in progress)

+Added background audio looping and the speedup

+Added line clear and block rotation sfx

+### Bug Fixes

+Stats will no longer always increment the I-piece for the first piece placed in a game

+If you top out you will no longer get a counted line clear if the entire top row is full (note: You can still clear the top line normally)

+You can no longer lose by rotating pieces over other pieces at the edge of the board while they are off screen

 ### NOTE

 This is an alpha release.
 There is no audio currently.
 The game will run and can be restarted after a loss only.
 All core features of the hit NES game TETRIS are here.